-2.7 Action 7.
+2.6 Action 6.
 Modify recreational accountability measures for blueline tilefish

 Alternative 1 (No Action).
-If recreational landings of golden tilefish reach, or are projected to reach, the recreational annual catch limit, the recreational sector will close for the remainder of the fishing year unless the National Marine Fisheries Service determines that no closure is necessary based on the best scientific information available.
+If recreational landings of blueline tilefish reach, or are projected to reach, the recreational annual catch limit, the recreational sector will close for the remainder of the fishing year unless the National Marine Fisheries Service determines that no closure is necessary based on the best scientific information available.
 If the recreational landings exceed the recreational annual catch limit, then during the following fishing year, recreational landings will be monitored for a persistence in increased landings.
 If necessary, the National Marine Fisheries Service will reduce the length of the recreational fishing season and the recreational annual catch limit by the amount of the recreational overage, if the species is overfished and the total annual catch limit is exceeded.

 Alternative 2.
-If recreational landings of golden tilefish reach, or are projected to reach, the recreational annual catch limit, the recreational sector will close for the remainder of the fishing year unless the National Marine Fisheries Service determines that no closure is necessary based on the best scientific information available.
+If recreational landings of blueline tilefish reach, or are projected to reach, the recreational annual catch limit, the recreational sector will close for the remainder of the fishing year unless the National Marine Fisheries Service determines that no closure is necessary based on the best scientific information available.
 If the recreational landings exceed the recreational annual catch limit, then during the following fishing year, recreational landings will be monitored for a persistence in increased landings.
 If necessary, the National Marine Fisheries Service will reduce the length of the recreational fishing season and the recreational annual catch limit by the amount of the recreational overage.

 Preferred Alternative 3.
 Remove the current recreational accountability measure that closes the recreational sector in-season.
 The National Marine Fisheries Service will annually announce the length of the recreational fishing season based on catch rates from the previous season.
-The fishing season will start on January 1 and end on the date National Marine Fisheries Service projects the recreational annual catch limit will be met.
+The fishing season will start on May 1 and end on the date National Marine Fisheries Service projects the recreational annual catch limit will be met.

-The intent is that in season accountability measures for blueline tilefish would be removed.
-Under Alternative 1 (No Action), the many triggers (recreational ACL and total ACL exceeded, and the stock being overfished) have to be met for the post-season to be triggered.
+Under Alternative 1 (No Action), three triggers (recreational ACL and total ACL exceeded, and the stock being overfished) have to be met for the post-season to be triggered.
 Alternative 2 is similar to Alternative 1 (No Action) in that it would correct for an overage in the following fishing year, but it proposes to take away the requirements of the total ACL being exceeded and the overfished status for the post-season AM to be triggered.
 Preferred Alternative 3 would require that NMFS project the length of the recreational season based on previous data on landings and effort.
 As such, the length of the season could vary from year to year but the May 1 start date would remain the same.